 In the last few months, the project has been advanced with data analysis, technical evaluations, satellite and geophysical analysis.
-For 2019 Riverside expects source financing.
-In recent months the Company has continued advance the project under the terms of the option agreement.
+In recent months the Company has continued to advance the project under the terms of the option agreement.
 During Q1 of the FY2019 study of the four concessions in the Ollitas gold and silver mining district in southern Sinaloa, Mexico was continued.
 Two adjoining concessions totaling 1,031.5 hectares were worked by Riverside.
 Another two concessions totaling 1,039.3 hectares were also worked.
 Veins on both blocks will be progressed in the new year.